 You can also use Google Keyword Planner and Google Trends to get keyword ideas that people are searching for on the web.
 Look for keywords that are on the rise and you might catch a trending keyword before it gets popular.

 User reviews can also be a great source of new keyword ideas.
 Our Review Analysis module gives you the most mentioned keywords in the reviews of any App Store app.

 You can also search keywords in the reviews of an app to find even more keyword ideas.
-To get the entire guide to doing keyword searches in reviews, click here.
+To get the entire guide to doing keyword searches in reviews, check our blog post.